-L.A.
-Ring, Denmark, and the Threshold of Modernity, talk with Patricia G. Berman
+Patricia G. Berman Talk: L.A.
+Ring, Denmark, and the Threshold of Modernity

 Tuesday, March 10, 2020 — 6:30pm - 8:30pm

 Laurits Andersen Ring’s work recorded transformations in the cultural world of Denmark in the late nineteenth century.
 It forms a fascinating dialogue with the community of artists throughout Europe who registered the rapidity with which industry changed the social and material landscape.
 A painter of exceptional skill and vision, Ring is not well known outside of Denmark.
-This talk examines Ring’s prescience as both an eyewitness to and a participant in late nineteenth-century culture, and Copenhagen as part of a robust exchange among European art circles.
+This presentation, held in conjunction with the international exhibition On the Edge of the World: Masterworks by Laurits Andersen Ring from SMK—the National Gallery of Denmark currently on view in the main gallery, examines Ring’s prescience as both an eyewitness to and a participant in late nineteenth-century culture, and Copenhagen as part of a robust exchange among European art circles.

-Members and students with ID, free; non-members $15
+Museum members and students with ID, free; non-members $15.